Lalit954/Electric-Vehicle-Market-Size-Analysis/README.md

 # Electric-Vehicle-Market-Size-Analysis
 Market size analysis for electric vehicles involves a multi-step process that includes defining the market scope, collecting and preparing data, analytical modelling, and communicating findings through visualization and reporting.
-Below is the process you can follow for the task of electric vehicles market size analysis:
+Here is the process you can follow for the task of electric vehicles market size analysis:
 "EV Adoption Over Time": Analyze the growth of the EV population by model year.
 "Geographical Distribution": Understand where EVs are most commonly registered (e.g., by county or city).
 "EV Types": Breakdown of the dataset by electric vehicle type (BEV, etc.).